Configure single sign-on with SAML

 - Follow the instructions earlier in this topic to configure the Splunk platform to authenticate using your IdP.

-- Log into the Splunk platform with a user on your IdP.
+- Log into the Splunk platform with a user that already exists on your IdP.
 If login succeeds, you have configured SAML assertion correctly.

 Test your LDAP configuration on Splunk Enterprise